-Time to time, of India should be given powers against OMBUDSMAN the Press Council demanded that it more punitive erring newspapers, but the government never accepted its demand.
+Time to time, the Press Council of India demanded that it should be given more punitive powers against erring newspapers, but the government never accepted its demand.
 There is a fear that if the demand is accepted it may become an institution for some sort of unconstitutional censorship.
 There has also been a demand that a media council should be set up in place of PCI which could cover the newspapers, and television broadcast.
 At present PCI deals only with newspapers.
 The present Press Council of India was set up in 1978 when there were no private news channels.
 Today newspapers and television channels both are competing with each other in presentation of news as well as for earning advertisement revenue.
 Under these circumstances, a demand has arisen that there should be one single body to deal with complaints against the press as well as television channels.